Commas! I can’t think of anything more fun than talking about commas first thing Monday morning! Can you?

 Are American punctuation rules odd?
 Yes, some of them absolutely are.
 But I’m guessing every language has its odd rules, ones that we’re supposed to follow that don’t make much sense.

-Does this article help?
+Does this article help you commas more easily?
 Do you have more questions?
 I welcome your thoughts on this or any other American punctuation, usage, or vocabulary rule that is bugging you.
 You may also find some help on my website; just type commas into the search box.